-The Town of Rietbrock covers about 21,679 acres in the northwest portion of the County.
-The Town is bounded by the Town of Halsey to the north, the Town of Johnson to the west, the Town of Rib Falls to the east and the Town of Wien to the south.
-The Village of Athens borders the Town to the northwest.
+The Town of Wien covers about 20,207 acres in the west-central portion of Marathon County.
+The Town is bounded by the Town of Rietbrock to the north, the Town of Frankfort to the west, the Town of Cassel to the east and the Town of Cleveland to the south.
+The Village of Fenwood shares a border with the Town in the southern portion of the Town and the Village of Edgar shares a border with the Town in the northeast portion of the Town.